 “Cash is always king during a downturn,” says Doug Smith, president of Miller & Smith, in McLean, Va.
 For him, safeguarding means seeking new relationships with outside partners.
 “Even if you don’t need the capital, a third party can poke holes in your assumptions, and it’s good to have their wisdom.”
 A fortressed balance sheet sounds obvious, but it was mentioned by many as a safeguard against an eventual slide.

 Joel Mezistrano and his partner, Robert Gladstein, cite being small as a benefit in keeping close tabs on what sales folks are saying.
 This has served Larry Webb well, too.
-The CEO of The New Home Co., in Aliso Viejo, Calif., says that he has “always managed by paranoia” (a strategy also invoked by several other builders).
+The CEO of The New Home Co., in Aliso Viejo, Calif., says he has “always managed by paranoia” (a strategy also invoked by several other builders).
 “I get sales reports Sunday evening and traffic reports first thing Monday,” he says.
 “Market research permeates our entire company.”

 “You can’t run a business today and not think that way,” says Jim Burbank.
 “No ‘B’ locations—if things slow down, those seem to be the ones that go completely dead.”
 John Johnson, CEO of David Weekley Homes, in Houston, says that Weekley stays prudent with an asset-light business model.
 The firm, which builds in 19 cities and 11 states, conducts its sales as home builders, not land developers.
 “Each quarter, we buy five lots,” Johnson says, “and if the market turns off and things get really rough, we can honor our contract, forfeit our option deposit, and we’re not stuck with a bunch of lots.”
 During the last downturn, Weekley was able to back out thanks to those option agreements.
 “In a hot market it gets tempting to go buy that thousand acres, but you have to be disciplined,” Johnson insists.

-Get Costs in Check
+6] Builders Make Sure They Get Costs in Check

 Because of rising labor, land, and material prices, a builder’s ability to deliver to demand at a profit is compromised, says Scott Sedam, president of TrueNorth Development and a Professional Builder contributing editor.
 Sedam urges getting costs under control by eliminating waste (Sedam wrote about finding margin in the March and April 2015 issues, and in the May issue we well).
 “You can’t do it by pounding suppliers and trades,” he warns.
 “They can just go down the road and work for somebody else.”